NetSecGame

 # and exfiltrate it to a remote C&C server.

-# The scenario starts AFTER initial breach of the local network
+# The scenario starts AFTER the initial breach of the local network

 # (the attacker controls 1 local device + the remote C&C server).